 Personal note: No one will ever forget 2020!
 The NCCBA committee was determined to find a way for the children of North Carolina to have a voice in choosing the winning titles of 2020, even in a pandemic.
 Our public library chair, Janet West, did a wonderful job redesigning our blog spot by loading book trailers, read alouds, and a voting platform right on the blog spot for students to access and cast their votes.
 Media coordinators and public librarians were also able to enter votes they had collected before our schools and libraries were closed.
 We are sending a big thank you out to everyone who helped make this year a success.

 The NCCBA committee is very excited to announce the 2020 North Carolina Children’s Book Award winners!
 Our picture book winner is Can I Be You Dog, by Troy Cummings, and the junior book winner is Front Desk, by Kelly Yang.
 Both authors will be filming an acceptance speech which I will post on the blog spot.
-Check our blog spot soon for the 2021 list and other items of interest.

 This program is sponsored by NCSLMA and the Children’s Services and School Librarian sections of the North Carolina Library Association.
 Voting directions are posted each fall.